Prolyl endopeptidase: Function

 Prolyl endopeptidase is a large cytosolic enzyme that belongs to a distinct class of serine peptidases.
 It was first described in the cytosol of rabbit brain as an oligopeptidase, which degrades the nonapeptide bradykinin at the Pro-Phe bond.
 The enzyme is involved in the maturation and degradation of peptide hormones and neuropeptides such as alpha-melanocyte-stimulating hormone, luteinizing hormone-releasing hormone (LH-RH), thyrotropin-releasing hormone, angiotensin, neurotensin, oxytocin, substance P and vasopressin.
 PREP cleaves peptide bonds at the C-terminal side of proline residues.
 Its activity is confined to action on oligopeptides of less than 10 kD and it has an absolute requirement for the trans-configuration of the peptide bond preceding proline.

 Prolyl endopeptidases are involved in the maturation and degradation of peptide hormones and neuropeptides.

 Structure

 Prolyl endopeptidase is a cytosolic prolyl endopeptidase that cleaves peptide bonds on the C-terminal side of prolyl residues within peptides that are up to approximately 30 amino acids long.
 Only short protein residues are able to enter the active site of prolyl endopeptidase due to the distinct beta-propeller region that acts as a gating filter mechanism.

+Prolyl endopeptidase was also found to be involved in the metabolism of VHL-PROTACs in in vitro studies.